osisoft/testing-content/content/api-reference/identity/identity-secrets.md

 <a id="opIdSecrets_List Hybrid Client Secrets (`v1-preview` path)"></a>

-Get all secrets for a hybrid client.
+Gets all secrets for a hybrid client.

 ### Request
 ```text